-Name Value Description DEL_MESSAGES 0x01 Delete all the messages in the folder.
-DEL_FOLDERS 0x04 Delete the subfolder and all its subfolders.
-DELETE_HARD_DELETE 0x10 Hard delete the folder.
+Name Value Description DEL_MESSAGES 0x01 If this bit is set, then delete all the messages in the folder.
+DEL_FOLDERS 0x04 If this bit is set, then delete the subfolder and all its subfolders.
+DELETE_HARD_DELETE 0x10 If this bit is set, then the folder is hard deleted.
+If it is not set, the folder is soft deleted.

 If the flag DEL_MESSAGES is not used, and there are messages in the folder, neither the folder nor any of its messages will be deleted.
-The ReturnValue parameter in the response message will be "0x00000000" and the PartialCompletion parameter will be set to a non-zero (TRUE) value.
+The ReturnValue parameter in the response message will be "0x00000000" and the PartialCompletion parameter will be set to a nonzero (TRUE) value.